n0tion/n0tion.github.io/_posts/2019-08-30-making-elements-disappear-at-runtime.md

 We've created a component to assist the user in completing the flows with autofill capabilities.
 This specific project runs in a "test environment" in which there are no actual API calls being made to the server, but rather we've created a test utils library to help carry out any actions possible on our live sites.

-This little component is present throughout the flow and was built with a an unobtrusive minimized state, but it is still visible on the page.
+This little component is present throughout the flow and was built with an unobtrusive minimized state, but it is still visible on the page.
 It's not a problem in the context of actual users who want play with the application but still have the option to pull up the assistant and get help.

 Now the automation tasks does not need this, nor do we want to show it when it's taking screenshots and/or videos.